NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        prove useful, e.g., if Marabou is used within another framework, or for automation purposes.

-       An example of this interface can be found under examples/cpp_interface.
+       An example of this interface can be found under cpp_interface_example.
-       In order to compile that example, run
+       In order to compile and run that example, run

-       - cd examples/cpp_interface
+       - cd cpp_interface_example
        - make -j 8
-       - ./cpp_example
+       - ./example.elf

        To see the encoding, open the main.cpp file in the aforementioned folder.
        The code therein populates the various fields of an InputQuery object